tymyrddin/purple/source/docs/audits/supportive/cia.md

 1. Identify critical information and systems.
 2. Assess which CIA element is most sensitive in each context.
 3. Document trade-offs and decisions: why a control was chosen, why another was not, and compensating measures if any.
-4. Be ready to explain your rationale calmly during an audit.
-Auditors look for thoughtfulness, not perfection.
+4. Be ready to explain your rationale.
+Documented, deliberate choices carry more weight than an apparently complete control set that cannot be explained.